 CU: Talent keeps the chip under a cover at RT.
 Show a timer set to count down from 5 minutes in the shot.

-Finally, after the incubation, immediately load the chip onto the sequencer [1] and click “Start the sequencing run” on the screen to start sequencing [2].
+Finally, after the incubation, immediately load the chip onto the sequencer [1] and click “Run” on the screen to start sequencing [2].

 CU: Talent loads the chip.

-SCREEN: Talent clicks the “Start the sequencing run” on the screen.
+SCREEN: Talent clicks the “Run” on the screen.
 [Author Note]: File key: ‘sequencing screen’ has been uploaded to the system.

 Section – Results